metaclass-nl/filter-bundle/docs/filter-logic.md

 Limitations
 -----------
-Works with built in filters of Api Platform that all use QueryBuilder::andWhere.
+Works with built in filters of Api Platform, except for DateFilter with exclude_null.

+Assumes that filters create self-contained expressions in the sense that the intended logic is not compromised if it is combined with the others and other self-contained expressions by Doctrine\ORM\Query\Expr\Andx or Doctrine\ORM\Query\Expr\Orx.
-May fail in (the rare) case that a custom filter uses QueryBuilder::where or ::add.
+May Fail if a filter uses QueryBuilder::where or ::add.

-You are advised to check the code of all custom and third party Filters and not to combine those that use QueryBuilder::where or ::add with FilterLogic.
+You are advised to check the code of all custom and third party Filters and not to combine those that use QueryBuilder::where or ::add with FilterLogic or that produce complex logic that is not clearly self-contained.

 You can in/exclude filters by class name by configuring regExp.
 For example:
 ```php docblock
 * @ApiFilter(FilterLogic::class, arguments={"regExp"="/ApiPlatform\\Core\\Bridge\\Doctrine\\Orm\\Filter\\+/"})